celo-org/docs/blog/02-22-2023-the-future-of-regenerative-finance-and-its-potential-impact/the-future-of-regenerative-finance-and-its-potential-impact.md

 [Flow Carbon](https://www.flowcarbon.com/) is accelerating decarbonization through the preservation and protection of the earth’s natural ecosystems, which are among the most immediate and cost-effective carbon sinks while investing in longer-term carbon removal and reduction projects.

 Flowcarbon is creating infrastructure to tokenize carbon offset units(COUs), allowing anyone to access them and use them across the DeFi ecosystem.
 Tokenized carbon credits to back stablecoins are the most interesting use case.

-### Climate Collective.
+### Climate Collective

 [Climate collective](https://climatecollective.org/) is an expanding coalition of companies building at the nexus of web3 and climate action.
 Climate collective’s mission is to build a trusted market for high-quality, digital environmental assets that enable people and the planet to thrive.
 By using mass-coordination tools to solve mass-coordination problems, they are advancing planetary health and a regenerative financial system.

-### Wren.
+### Wren

 [Wren](https://www.wren.co/) is an approachable on-ramp to climate action.
 Wren is a platform for anyone who wants to tackle the climate crisis but isn’t sure where to start.

-### Moss.
+### Moss

 [Moss](http://moss.earth/) is a climate tech with a common objective to combat climate change.
 Moss unites companies and people with the same goal.
 They simplify the offsetting process and guarantee the traceability and transparency of everything using blockchain technology.

-### Wasset.
+### Wasset

 [Wasset](http://wasset.io/) is a blockchain protocol that incentivizes conscious waste management actions.
 Their efforts are to keep our planet safe and strive to solve global waste management issues from the ground up.

 ## The Future of ReFi